the-turing-way/the-turing-way/book/website/communication/social-media/social-media-twitter-tips.md

 * You can use images and gifs to draw attention to your tweets.
 * If you don't have an image, a link will generate an image so make sure that the link is up to date and has a relevant image for your tweet.
+* Yow also have the option to add a description of the image so that content is accessible to more people.
+Here is a link to the twitter help page on [how to make images accessible for people](https://help.twitter.com/en/using-twitter/picture-descriptions).

 **7. Don't start a tweet with '@'**